A 21st Century Electricity System

 Whole-Operation Contracting

-Not only CAES (Compressed Air Energy Storage), but all large-scale long-duration synchronous electricity storage technologies (of which Storelectric’s technologies are head-and-shoulders ahead of the others when considering cost, efficiency, capability, configurability for different use cases etc.) can offer, in terms of the contracts offered until 2020:
+Not only CAES (Compressed Air Energy Storage), but all large-scale long-duration synchronous electricity storage technologies can offer:

 1. Various embedded benefits;